taw00/dashcore-rpm/documentation/howto.dashcore-node-setup.systemd.md

 1. The default data directory will be `/var/lib/dashcore`
 2. The default configuration file will be `/etc/dashcore/dash.conf`
 3. Both are owned by system user (and group) `dashcore`
-4. All elements in 1, 2, and 3 above were installed automatically by the dashcore-server RPM package.
+4. All elements in 1, 2, and 3 above were installed and configured automatically by the `dashcore-server` RPM package

 Since the Dash service runs out of `dashcore` user owned directories and configuration, many of our configuration and ongoing maintenance actions will